 Trace metals: a tiny variable with outsized impact

-One of the most overlooked contributors to long-term variability is trace metals coming from complex inputs like flavors and colors.
-Even when materials meet compliance expectations, small differences in incoming lots can influence how a gummy behaves over time-especially in moist, acidic systems.
+Trace metals from flavors and colors are a hidden source of long-term variability.
+Even if materials meet compliance expectations, small differences in incoming lots influence how a gummy behaves over time—especially in moist, acidic systems.

 The best way to manage this isn't guesswork.
 It's a disciplined quality program built around clear specifications, supplier qualification, and periodic verification testing that reflects the real risks of a gummy matrix.